cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 - Declaratively describing the desired state of a Prometheus deployment.
 - Describing an [AlertManager](https://github.com/prometheus/alertmanager) cluster to handle alerts sent by client applications.

-The benefits is using Kubernetes native configuration as a way to configure your whole operation stack, benefiting from Kubernetes resources validation and self-healing capabilities.
+The benefit is using Kubernetes native configuration as a way to configure your whole operation stack, benefiting from Kubernetes resources validation and self-healing capabilities.

 The Operator controller will then communicate with the Kubernetes API server to add Service metrics endpoints and automatically generate the required Prometheus scrape configurations for the configured Services.